 In 1867 John applied for and received a pension (no. 82351).

 John was a member of the Old Third Michigan Infantry Association, and worked as a farmer on 78 acres in section 9 until about 1876 when he moved his family to Indiana and then on to Kansas, where he was joined by his two brothers James and Martin.
-All three brothers remained in Kansas from 1877 until about 1887 when they moved to Arkansas where they remained until about 1902 when both James and John then moved to the Oakland, California area, where John worked for some years as a cabinet-maker, and Martin returned to Ottawa County.
+All three brothers remained in Kansas from 1877 until about 1887 when they moved to Arkansas.
+They were living in Little Rock in 1900 and in about 1902 both James and John moved to the Oakland, California area, where John worked for some years as a cabinet-maker; brother Martin returned to Ottawa County.
+John was living as a widower in Oakland, California in 1910.

-In any case, Martin stood 5’7’ with blue eyes, brown hair and a fair complexion and was a 20-year-old farmer probably living in Allendale when he enlisted in Company I on May 13, 1861, along with his younger brother Chauncey and older brother James M. Another older brother John A. would join them in 1862; they may also have been related to David, John M. and/or Samuel Taylor, all of whom would also enlist in Company I. (Company I was made up largely of men from Ottawa County, particularly from the eastern side of the County.)
+Martin stood 5’7’ with blue eyes, brown hair and a fair complexion and was a 20-year-old farmer probably living in Allendale when he enlisted in Company I on May 13, 1861, along with his younger brother Chauncey and older brother James M. Another older brother John A. would join them in 1862.
+(Company I was made up largely of men from Ottawa County, particularly from the eastern side of the County.)

 In 1896 Martin told of how the Regiment was given a furlough just before leaving Michigan in June of 1861.
 “After our enlistment we were quartered in barracks in Grand Rapids” where they waited “to be mustered in the United States service.
 About three days before [June 7] the muster in [June 10] we were granted furlough for three days to go home and as soon as we returned from this furlough we were discharged from the state service and immediately mustered in the United States service.”
 He explained that “the furlough we were granted was not a written furlough, the men were merely told that those who wanted to, could go home for three days before being mustered in the United States service.”